manami-project/modb-app/docs/merging.md

 The first run-through is done with the anime of the meta data provider which has the most anime.
 This initially populates the golden records list.
 During the merging step, a golden record serves as a provisional final version of an entry.
 Once the entire merging process is complete, these golden records form the foundation for the entries in the finalized dataset.
-Next run-throughs check anime per meta data provider sorted by the number of anime in descending order.
+Consecutive run-throughs check anime per meta data provider sorted by the number of anime in descending order.

 While merging entries either a merge lock exists which means that the merging logic is skipped or a list of potential golden records is retrieved based on the title.
 Doing a lookup based on titles scales a lot better than calculating the